rlee32/eznn/README.md

 ## Input Representation

+The first row is the space-delimited input vector.
+The second row is the space-delimited output vector.
+All values must be in [0, 1].

 You can store each feature vector and corresponding result in a single .dat file.
 For example, if the feature vector is [1, 2, 3] and the result is [0.1, 0.2], then the file will be: